“Your brand is a story unfolding across all customer touchpoints.” – Jonah Sachs

 Why is it important?

-Would you buy a magazine with no pictures?
-No. Then why would you invest in primary branding and not carry that great new identity across to your social accounts?
+Why would you invest in primary branding and not carry that great new identity across to your social accounts?
 Most social media platforms are based around the concept of sharing and developing visual aids; thus, it is essential you carry across your visual branding to these platforms, creating a cohesive and beautiful profile to interact with your audience.

 Where to start

 From a visual perspective, utilising the same colour palette on your social media platforms as your primary branding, website and print media creates a sense of connection between them and adds to your overarching business persona.
-However, in saying that social media is a place where we can share real-time content and interact with users in a less formal environment.
+However, in saying that, social media is a place where we can share real-time content and interact with users in a less formal environment.
 This means you can use this space to have fun with secondary colours, playful fonts, and illustrations or icons.
-Your social media branding can take on a more fun look and feel like an extension of your primary branding.
+Your social media branding can take on a more fun look and feel, as an extension of your primary branding.
 This helps to engage your audience with a more personal, relatable and varied approach.

 We do advise that your logo is interwoven throughout your campaigns to ensure recognition.
 As our own Creative Director and Lead Graphic Designer, Leanne says “If you want your brand to be recognisable and remembered, you need to ensure you are consistent.”
 Repeat key themes and patterns to continue portraying your style throughout your content, whether you are using your primary or secondary colour palette and fonts.

 Now social media is not a one size fits all, so not all platforms will be suited to your business.
-However, you can make educated decisions on what platforms can meet your needs by narrowing down your target audiences and deciding what information you would like to convey to them.
+However, you can make educated decisions on which platforms can meet your needs by narrowing down your target audiences and deciding what information you would like to convey to them.
 There are going to be certain platforms that just don’t make sense for your specific marketing goals or business industry, so why waste valuable time trying to make them all fit?

 Primary branding is an integral part of starting or revamping your business, and as we stated before, social media branding is a crucial branch of your communications strategy.
 It is a way to bring your brand to the people through a primarily visual lens and communicate with them, ultimately developing genuine relationships and building your community through your online presence.
 Unlike primary branding, you have time to play and experiment with social media branding, trying out secondary colours, illustrations or icons, and casual fonts.
 After all, variety is the spice of life!
 And social media is ever-changing, which makes it the perfect space to expand on your primary branding, grow your business, and develop an engaged and committed community.